davirmrm/smovie-mobile/README.md

 - [redux-thunk](https://github.com/gaearon/redux-thunk) to dispatch asynchronous actions.

 ## Usage
-You can start by cloning this repository and using (https://github.com/davirmrm/smovie-web.git) .
+You can start by cloning this repository and using (`git clone https://github.com/davirmrm/smovie-mobile.git`) .

 After that you should proceed as in any javascript project: